-We processed all recovered carcasses of spring Chinook salmon for which we can determine whether or not they have an adipose fin.
+We processed all recovered carcasses of spring Chinook salmon for which we could determine the presence of an adipose fin.
 Carcasses were cut open to verify sex, and retention of eggs in females was used to determine spawning success (prespawn mortality).
-We scanned all fin-clipped fish with a hand-held detector to check for coded wire tags (CWT), and we collected the snout and biological data (fork length, sex, spawning success) from those with a CWT.
+We scanned all fin-clipped fish with a hand-held detector to check for coded-wire tags (CWT), and collected the snout and biological data (fork length, sex, spawning success) from those with a CWT.
 Snouts were put into a plastic bag with a waterproof tab providing a unique identifier for each sample.
 All data were entered into PDAs.